gazed/vu/README.md

 * Vulkan version 1.3 or later, and vulkan validation layer from the SDK at https://www.lunarg.com/vulkan-sdk/ Includes MoltenVK needed for MacOS and IOS.
 * OpenAL (https://openal.org) latest 64-bit version `OpenAL32.dll`+`soft_oal.dll` from https://openal-soft.org/openal-binaries/
-* `glslc` executable from https://github.com/google/shaderc is needed to build shaders in `vu/assets/shaders`.
+* `slangc` executable from the VulkanSDK for compiling shaders.

 Example Games
 ------